ivanitlearning/AWS-Associate-Courses/README.md

 - Two performance modes:
   - **General purpose** is good for _latency sensitive_ use cases.
     - General purpose should be default for 99.9% of uses.
-  - **Max I/O performance** mode can scale to higher levels of aggregate throughput and IOPS but it does have increased latencies.
+  - **Max I/O performance** mode can scale to higher levels of aggregate throughput and IOPS but has increased latencies.
 - Two throughput modes:
-  - Bursting works like GP2 volumes inside EBS with a burst pool.
+  - **Bursting** works like GP2 volumes inside EBS with a burst pool.
 The more data you store in the FS, the better performance you get.
-  - Provisioned t-put modes can specify t-put requirements separately from size.
+  - **Provisioned** throughput mode allow you to specify throughput requirements separately from size.
+- AWS recommends bursting throughput [by default](https://docs.aws.amazon.com/efs/latest/ug/performance.html), unless you're migrating large amounts of data and only for that duration.
 - Two storage classes available:
   - Standard
-  - Infrequent access
+  - Infrequent access (IA)
 - Can use [lifecycle policies](https://docs.aws.amazon.com/efs/latest/ug/lifecycle-management-efs.html) to move data between classes.
   - Also has [Intelligent Tiering](https://docs.aws.amazon.com/efs/latest/ug/lifecycle-management-efs.html) like S3.
+  - 90 days max to transition to EFS-IA
 - **Test notes**: When you see keywords *File operation* and *allows concurrent connections from multiple EC2 instances*.
 There are various AWS storage options that you can choose but whenever these criteria show up, always consider using EFS instead of using EBS Volumes which is mainly used as a “block” storage and can only have one connection to one EC2 instance at a time.
   - Note: You [can use](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-volumes-multi.html) EBS to attach to multiple EC2 instances but only in same AZ